How to Choose the Best Employee-Driven Ideas to Invest in

 3. Feasibility

 It’s one thing to think of an idea that appears excellent in theory.
-But you also need to consider the technical possibility.
+But you also need to consider the technical possibility of transforming this idea into an actual product or service.
 The realities of financial and logistical limitations must be taken into account.
 Otherwise, you may fall into the trap of investing resources into a project that cannot reach completion or will be delayed until competitors have launched better solutions.
 And when analyzing feasibility becomes a key part of the early phases of your strategy, your ability to select ideas that can actively be developed will improve.

 4. Desirability

-Finally, it’s important to remember that other aspects will be rendered redundant if nobody is interested in the product.
+Finally, it’s important to remember that other aspects will be rendered redundant if nobody is interested in the product or service.
 Therefore, analyzing the market desire and demand will be essential when determining which ideas are worth pursuing.

 Contact us today